2000gmod/MetroVM/README.md

 # MetroVM
-_A virtual CPU built on a custom architecture and instruction set._

 ![Banner Image](gitImages/banneredited.png)

-MetroVM is a virtual CPU that executes instructions inside a virtual RAM.
+_MetroVM is a virtual CPU that executes instructions inside a virtual RAM._

 ## USAGE
 Compile all the `.c` files inside the `src/vmachine` directory using the compiler of your choice.<br>